 Android 13 is Right Around the Corner

 There you have it.
 That’s everything we know about Android 13 at the moment.
-Unlike last year, Android 13 is not going to bring a radical UI change to the OS.
-Instead, Google is likely to focus on refining the interface alongside incremental feature additions this time around.
-The first Android 13 developer preview is merely a month away now, and we could expect to see these features in action then.
-We will be covering Android 13 in detail when it arrives, so stay tuned for more information.
-Until then, share your expectations from Android 13 in the comments section below.
+Unlike last year, Android 13 will not bring a radical UI change to the OS.
+Instead, Google is focusing on refining the interface alongside incremental feature additions this time around.
+The first Android 13 beta build is already out and if you have a supported Pixel phone, you can install Android 13 beta right now.
+We will be covering Android 13 in detail when new beta builds arrive on Pixel phones, so stay tuned for more information.
+Until then, do share your expectations from Android 13 in the comments section below.